CISPA Summer School on Trustworthy Artificial Intelligence

 Application Process: Please apply by filling in our application form and uploading your CV and a short Motivation Letter.

-Notification of Acceptance: by August 24, 2022 at the latest
+Notification of Acceptance: Several rounds of acceptance, the last round will inform participants by August 29, 2022 at the latest.

 Fee: 200,-€ (includes full program, food and beverages during the week and social activities)